arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

     ***
     <div class = "answer">

     Because we're checking for multiple conditions, we use the `elif` keyword.
-We use `if` for the first condition that we are testing; `else` is used at the end to catch anything that hasn't been explictly handled by our preceding conditions.
+We use `if` for the first condition that we are testing; `else` is used at the end to catch anything that hasn't been explicitly handled by our preceding conditions.
 And we know that `for` is the keyword to begin a loop!

     </div>
     ***